slerpyyy/sh4der-jockey/docs/readme_en.md

 # Sh4der Jockey
-*A custom VJ tool written by sp4ghet and slerpy*
+*A tool for shader coding and live performances*

 ## Getting started

 First put the executable in a place where it is allowed to create new files.
 It currently generates only a single file to store the window layout of the control panel, but this might change in the future.

-Then run the tool in your project folder with the `-i` flag.
+Then run the tool in your project folder with the `init` flag.
 This will instruct the tool to set up a simple example project.

 ## UI